Network Rail: Private versus public-sector status

 In 2001, the Labour government denied that it had nationalised the rail network in order to prevent Railtrack's shareholders claiming, via the European Court of Human Rights, the four-year average price of Railtrack, about £10 per share.
 Instead, Railtrack's shareholders were given only £2.60.
-The Times reported that Gordon Brown's aide, Shriti Vadera e-mailed Stephen Byers in July 2001 asking: "Can we engineer the solution through insolvency ... and therefore avoid compensation under the Human Rights Act?"
+The Times reported that Gordon Brown's aide, Shriti Vadera e-mailed Stephen Byers in July 2001 asking: "Can we engineer the solution through insolvency... and therefore avoid compensation under the Human Rights Act?"

 Railtrack plc was placed into railway administration under the Railways Act 1993 on 7 October 2001, following an application to the High Court by the then Transport Secretary, Stephen Byers.
-It was reported in November 2001 that a further £3.5 billion might be needed to keep the national railway network running, a sum disputed by Ernst & Young, the administrators.
+It was reported in November 2001 that a further £3.5 billion might be needed to keep the national railway network running, a sum disputed by Railtrack.
 To get Railtrack out of administration, the government had to return to the High Court and present evidence that the company was no longer insolvent.
-The principal reason given by the government to the court for this assertion was the decision of the rail regulator in 2002 to carry out an interim review of the company's finances, with the potential to advance significant additional sums to the company.
-The High Court accepted that the company was not insolvent, and the railway administration order was discharged in October 2002.
+The principal reason given by the government to the court for this assertion was the decision of the Rail Regulator in September 2002 to carry out an interim review of the company's finances, with the potential to advance significant additional sums to the company.
+The High Court accepted that the company was not insolvent, and the railway administration order was discharged on 3 October 2002.